-- Each interaction, or micro-moment is an intent-driven moment used to gather information, visit businesses, and to make purchase decisions.
+- Each interaction, or micro-moment is an intent-driven experience used to gather information, visit businesses and to make purchase decisions.

 - Be there.
-Identify, anticipate and commit to “being there” when the micro-moments for your industry occur.
+Identify, anticipate and commit to “being there” when the micro-moments for your business occur.

 - Be quick.
-Mobile users want to know, go, and buy quickly—make sure your mobile experience is fast and frictionless.
+Mobile users want to know, go, and buy quickly—make sure your mobile experience is fast and friction free.

-This also means that retailers need to consider implementing a personalized marketing and merchandising strategy to deliver the right message to the right person at the right time.
+This also means that retailers need to consider implementing a personalized marketing and merchandising strategy to deliver the right message to the right person – and at the right time.

 1 Google/Ipsos Connect, GPS omnibus, U.S. online respondents 18+, n=2,013, Mar.
 2016.